richardpiazza/CodeQuickKit/README.md

 # CodeQuickKit

-An iOS Library simplifying some everyday tasks.
+An OS X / iOS Library for simplifying some everyday tasks.

 ### CQKCoreDataStack